I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm--reg-notify-class.md

 </dl>

 ## -remarks
 <p>When the configuration manager calls a driver's <i>RegistryCallback</i> routine, it passes a <b>REG_NOTIFY_CLASS</b> enumeration value to the routine.
 The configuration manager also passes a notification-specific structure that contains information about the notification.
-For a list of these structures, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a>.</p>

-<p>When the configuration manager calls a driver's <i>RegistryCallback</i> routine, it passes a <b>REG_NOTIFY_CLASS</b> enumeration value to the routine.
-The configuration manager also passes a notification-specific structure that contains information about the notification.
-For a list of these structures, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a>.</p>

-<p>When the configuration manager calls a driver's <i>RegistryCallback</i> routine, it passes a <b>REG_NOTIFY_CLASS</b> enumeration value to the routine.
-The configuration manager also passes a notification-specific structure that contains information about the notification.
-For a list of these structures, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a>.</p>
+For a list of these structures, see <a href="kernel.registrycallback">RegistryCallback</a>.</p>

 ## -requirements
 <table>